 - Explore interactive read-alouds and other foundational practices for supporting students in their work with informational text

-Join us for this information-packed edWebinar to learn how to leverage informational text as a powerful tool to help students become strong learners.
-This edWebinar will be of particular benefit to preschool through elementary teachers and librarians.
-There will be time to have your questions answered at the end of the presentation.
+Watch this information-packed edWebinar to learn how to leverage informational text as a powerful tool to help students become strong learners.
+This recorded edWebinar will be of particular benefit to preschool through elementary teachers and librarians.

 About the Presenter

 Nell Duke, Professor of Literacy, Language, and Culture at the University of Michigan School of Education, focuses her work on early literacy development, particularly among children living in poverty.
 She has published widely, including her most recent book, Inside Information: Developing Powerful Readers and Writers of Informational Text through Project-based Instruction.
 Duke is co-editor of The Research-Informed Classroom book series and co-editor of the Not This, But That book series.
 She is the literacy consultant for the PBS KIDS television series Molly of Denali, a program designed to help kids ages 4-8 develop knowledge and skills for interacting with informational texts through video content, interactive games, and real-world activities.